“India runs on Chai”, says Amuleek Singh, Founder, and CEO of Chai Point.

 Amuleek Singh lays his focus on knowledge that helps him gain a right volume of the above-mentioned parameters, appreciation of his work by providing the customers rightly in terms of services and prices.

-Well defined policy of “No Smoking inside the store of Chai Point.”
+The well-defined policy of “No Smoking inside the store of Chai Point.”

 We all know that few people have a habit to smoke while taking tea but It is strictly prohibited inside the stores of Chai Point.
 But that doesn’t mean that the smokers are alienated as keeping in mind that they are the regular customers and being the customer oriented product, there is a cigarette stand outside every store.